 The answer is “Only when they have to.”
 Such “have to” situations include an employee who is retiring that currently supports their custom legacy system; when the application software they own will no longer be supported by the vendor; or when their mediocre system costs thousands of dollars a year to maintain and is not being improved in any noticeable way.

-Typically, manufacturers shopping for new software are looking for better job profitability, scheduling and available to promise, tracking work in process, life cycle management, demand planning and forecasting, and integrated inventory accounting.
+Typically, companies shopping for new manufacturing software are looking for better job profitability, scheduling and available to promise, tracking work in process, life cycle management, demand planning and forecasting, and integrated inventory accounting.